fadeev2010/cookbook-elasticsearch/README.markdown

 ssh ... "sudo chef-solo -N elasticsearch-wrapper-cookbook-test -j node.json"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For customizing the default attributes, there's a `elasticsearch::customize` recipe,
+For customizing the default attributes, there's a `elasticsearch142::customize` recipe,
 which solves -- for the time being -- problems when over-riding the attributes.

 Create a `elasticsearch/attributes/customize.rb` file in your wrapper cookbook,